t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * ethical uncertainty is detected
 * the conversation becomes self-referential

-It ensures ANGELA does not fragment.
+It ensures AURORA does not fragment.

 ---